 Fair enough, let’s create an Azure DevOps pipeline with those commands to proceed with the migration.

 Creating and configuring the Azure DevOps pipeline

 Now let’s see how to create the YAML pipeline.
-As mentioned earlier, we need to execute three commands – capture, cleanup and generate.
-The pipeline has to capture the data from the source APIM Developer Portal, clean up the destination (portal) and generate contents for the destination APIM Developer Portal.
-Recently a new option (–publish true) was added to the generate command.
-With this option, we can publish the portal just after the contents generation.
+As mentioned we need to execute three commands – capture, cleanup and generate.
+The pipeline has to capture the data from the source APIM Developer Portal, clean up the destination (portal) and generate content for the destination APIM Developer Portal.
+Recently a new option (–publish true) has been added to the generate command.
+With this option we can publish the portal right after the content is generated.